Arab American Heritage Month - Books for Children

 Paper Book

-Percy Jackson meets Arabian fairy tales in this stunning middle grade fantasy debut about a girl who becomes the guardian of Ali Baba's legendary treasure.
+A USA Today Bestseller · A stunning middle grade fantasy inspired by Arabian legends about a girl who becomes the guardian of Ali Baba's treasure.
 Believe in fairy tales.
 Sahara Rashad lives by logic.
 Loves science.
-And always has a plan...
+And always has a plan....

 Hope is an arrow : the story of Lebanese American poet Kahlil Gibran